AVEVA/CONNECT-data-services-developer-docs/content/communities/community-tenant-administration.md

 ## Prerequisites

 To perform most tasks related to community administration, you must have [community administrator permissions](xref:ccRoles#community-administrators-preview) assigned to your user role or be a [Community Owner](xref:ccRoles#community-owner-preview).
-Some tasks require you to be a Community Owner, as denoted in [Community owner tasks](#community-owner-tasks).

 ## Community administration tasks